NexPlayer/Android-SDK/advanced.md

 #### void release ()

-This method releases resources that are used by the instances ofGLRenderer.
+This method releases resources that are used by the instances of GLRenderer.

 #### void setListener (IListener listener)